ArttuPietarinen/oskari-docker-setup/README.md

 ## You can make front-end or backend build faster to use prebuilded packages to save time
-### On Dockerfile you need comment / uncomment lines which uses frontbuilder and backendbuilder
+On Dockerfile you need comment / uncomment lines which uses frontbuilder and backendbuilder You need to build sample-application manually ( npm i && npm run build ) if you dont use docker frontbuilder You need to build sample-server-extension and oskari-server manually ( mvn clean install ) if you dont use docker backendbuilder

-### You need to build sample-application manually ( npm i && npm run build ) if you dont use docker frontbuilder
+## Choosing versions
-### You need to build sample-server-extension and oskari-server manually ( mvn clean install ) if you dont use docker backendbuilder
+You can checkout any oskari server branch or fork on oskari-server, oskari-frontend, sample-application nad sample-server-extension submodules Default submodules are found on file .gitmodules.

 ## Build all
 on root level of repo: